 @MrTilston on Twitter

-During this session, teachers will review the different skills required, using hands-on reasoning activities.
+During this session, through practical reasoning, teachers will review the different skills involved.
 They will explore the pedagogical and organisational processes that can be put in place to ensure that we develop children’s ability to reason alongside their ability to calculate efficiently.

 What a super day yesterday at the @TayCollab Maths Conference!
 Lots of learning - could have listened to Prof. Ruth Merttens talk all day @HamiltonTrust.
 Thanks @CarolLyon16 for organising such a great event and inviting us to share our journey.